 Is the International Space Station intact?
 This question could soon be answered by Bosch’s SoundSee technology.
 The highlight of troubleshooting in space is that it works by analyzing sounds and using artificial intelligence.

-Bosch in North America and Astrobotic Technology Inc. have announced a research partnership to send experimental sensor technology to the International Space Station (ISS) in November 2019.
+Bosch in North America and Astrobotic Technology Inc. have announced a research partnership and have sent experimental sensor technology to the International Space Station (ISS) in november 2019.
 Bosch’s SoundSee technology is a deep audio analytics capability that uses a custom array of microphones and machine learning to analyze information contained in emitted noises.
 SoundSee’s analytics will investigate whether audio data from equipment could be learned and understood using advanced software, such that it could be used to improve the operations of the ISS.

 “Machines, such as motors and pumps, emit noise signatures while they operate,” said Dr. Samarjit Das, principal researcher and SoundSee project lead at Bosch Research and Technology Center in Pittsburgh.
 “Our SoundSee AI (artificial intelligence) algorithm uses machine learning to analyze these subtle acoustic clues and determine whether a machine, or even a single component of a machine, needs to be repaired or replaced.”
-The SoundSee payload will ride on NASA’s Astrobee Robot, an autonomous free-flying vehicle capable of navigating throughout the ISS.
+The SoundSee payload rides on NASA’s Astrobee Robot, an autonomous free-flying vehicle capable of navigating throughout the ISS.

 On the ISS, researchers will collect data and send it to Earth for Bosch to study.
 As research progresses, the team expects to update the software or adjust operational routines to improve data-collection results.
 Jon Macoskey, research engineer intern at Bosch, said, “Our long-term goal is to show that we can detect anomalies in the operation of the station and return that intelligence to crewmembers or ground control.”